bvluong/Typing-Multitasker/docs/README.md

 **Day 3**: Add more letters into the circle so that a constant stream of letters will appear within a circle.

 **Day 4**: Style the frontend, add different colors to the circles.
 Add some fade or movement as

-### Bonus features

-- [ ] Animations/Sounds in the background when letters clicked correctly
-- [ ] The input circle moves along the outer circle.
-- [ ] The outer circles also start moving.
-- [ ] Music for when certain combo lengths are reached.